 A conjunction is a word which is used to join words, phrases, clause, and sentences.
 There are three types of conjunction.

 - Correlative conjunction

-For brief details on it Check out my Conjunction related post, it will help you a lot
+For brief details on it, Checkout my Types of Conjunction related post, it will help you a lot

 An interjection expresses some sudden feeling of one’s mind.
 For example, Alas!
 We have lost the match.
 Hurrah!
 We won the match.

-So now identifying parts of speech in the following sentences:
+Find out the parts of speech in the following sentences

 - I know Ram who gave him the book.